shaeka/Gemini-Chatbot/README.md

 # Gemini-Chatbot
-Create a streamlit app that uses Gemini AI in a chatbot interface.
+Create a streamlit app that uses Gemini AI API in a chatbot interface.